 Oakley class lifeboat withdrawn and replaced by a Mersey.

-Five Medals have been awarded to the men of Anstruther, one Gold and four Silver, the last being awarded in 1834.
+MEDAL RECORDSix Medals have been awarded to the crew of Anstruther, one Gold, four Silver and one Bronze, the last being awarded in 2013.